mirmostafa/GoogleContactExport/README.md

 Please note that while other Versions of Outlook might work aswell they haven't been tested.
 Please report back if the Add-In works with your version of Outlook!

 ### Installing
 Installing is very easy, just run the installer.
 It will automatically extract the needed files to a temporary folder and start the VSTO installer which then adds the Add-In and all needed resources to Outlook!
+You can then start the Add-In through the button it adds on the "Open and Export" tab in the backstage view.

 ## Built With